 In July 2024, SPS filed to surcharge the final under-recovered amount, estimated to be \$37 million.
-This will be largely offset by previously deferred costs including depreciation, O&M, and taxes other than income tax.
+This will be largely offset by previously deferred costs.
+A PUCT decision is expected in the fourth quarter of 2024.

 2022 All-Source RFP - In July 2023, SPS filed for approval of a CPCN for a recommended generation portfolio, which includes 418 MW of self-build solar projects and a 36 MW battery.
 The NMPRC approved the projects in May 2024.
 In July 2024, the PUCT approved the solar projects and denied the battery project.
 The PUCT's approval included minimum production and PTC guarantees.